-Intel® VMD1 enables hot swap replacement of NVMe* SSDs from the PCIe bus without shutting down the system while standardized LED management helps provide quick identification of SSD status.
-This commonality brings enterprise reliability, availability, and serviceability (RAS) features to NVMe* SSDs, enabling you to deploy next-generation storage with confidence.
+Intel® VMD is an Intel® Xeon® Scalable processor feature that enables direct control and management of NVMe SSDs from the PCIe bus without additional hardware adaptors.
+This robust NVMe SSD functionality allows a seamless transition to NVMe storage while limiting the downtime of critical infrastructure.
+Intel® VMD brings enterprise reliability, availability, and serviceability (RAS) features to NVMe SSDs, enabling you to deploy next-generation storage with confidence.